 HyTek Database Connection

 The HyTek Database Connection upload protocol allows users of HyTek's Meet Manager to eliminate FTP uploads for meet schedules, heat sheets, or performance lists, and results.
-Instead, AthleticLIVE Local continuously scans the Meet Manager database for changes and uploads them to AthleticLIVE without any intervention from the operator.
+Instead, AthleticLOCAL continuously scans the Meet Manager database for changes and uploads them to AthleticLIVE without any intervention from the operator.
 Instead of remembering to upload each event's results once it concludes and waiting for FTP uploads to finish before moving onto the next step, you can simply run your meet, resting easy in the knowledge that your fans are receiving up-to-date information.

 In order to use this option, you'll need to have the Pro option for Meet Manager, which includes the multi-user plugin.
 To determine if you have this option, choose HelpAbout from the menu bar.
 Ensure the Multi-User Network box is checked.